MohsenSangSefidi/Stadino/README.md

 5 . **Configure the Database:**

-- Create a postgersql database in your system.
+- Create a PostgresSQL database in your system.

 - Update the DATABASE_URL setting in settings.py file.
+Or you can use sqlite for testing locally

 6 . **Run Migrations:**